seraphgrid/grungegirl/README.md

 - brow.sh integration.
 - `crypto` command for monitoring, selling and wallet.
 - `buy` will open a list of products that you can access online in a browser of your choosing.
+- `rehab` will use approximate location to find and target rehabs in your area.

 ![image](https://user-images.githubusercontent.com/90430427/133165416-e009fb21-b4ca-46e4-b3d2-1b61543a1a41.png)